Northampton Street Railway

+In 1903, the Northampton Street Railway merged with the Greenfield & Deerfield Street Railway to form the Greenfield, Deerfield & Northampton Street Railway, which, only two years later was acquired by the Northampton & Amherst Street Railway, subsequently renamed the Connecticut Valley Street Railway.

 Ultimately a prolonged labor strike beginning in August 1951, led to the company ceasing all services and relinquishing its routes and franchise later that year.
 Following its bankruptcy, several of the railway company's former bus routes were assumed by Western Massachusetts Bus Lines.
 Purchased two years after the company ceased operations, today the railway's former headquarters serves as the main garage of the Northampton Department of Public Works.